fbpx

 The good news is that if your metabolism is healthy and functioning optimally, your body will release hormones and messenger chemicals to make you be more active the following day and to burn off the extra energy, as Catherine Shanahan M.D. pointed out in her book The Fatburn Fix.
 So side-stepping a healthy diet once every couple of weeks, like I did, won’t have any long-term consequences.

-However, I don’t recommend having a weekly pizza night, especially if your diet for the rest of the week is also filled with carbs.
+However, Pizza is inherently unhealthy and I don’t recommend eating it weekly, especially if your diet for the rest of the week is also filled with carbs.

 How Alcohol Impacted My Glucose Levels